Chandni-L5/DishShare/README.md

 <!-- insert images of examples and text to explain why this one has been selected -->

 ### Imagery
 Some of the images used throughout the site were sourced from [pexels.com](https://www.pexels.com/).
 Images from this source are licensed for free use.
+I have also used [Sora](https://sora.chatgpt.com/explore) to create some AI images.

-I also used [befunky.com](https://www.befunky.com/) to resize the images.
+ [befunky.com](https://www.befunky.com/) has been used to resize the images.

 ### Wireframes
 Wireframes have been created with desktop, tablet and mobile viewports in mind.
 I have used [Canva](https://www.canva.com/) to plan the layout and user flow of the application.